Geometric-Analysis: Pressure-Angle / Overturning-Moment

 Overturning Moment applies to Flat-Faced Reciprocating Followers.

-The Overturning Moment is the product of the Contact-Force and the distance from the contact-point to the sliding axis of the translating-follower.
+The Overturning Moment is the product of the Contact-Force and the perpendicular distance from the contact-point to the sliding axis of the translating-follower.

 We define the Re-Turning-Moment as the product of the reaction-forces that act on the linear-bearing and the distance between the linear-bearings (or the length of a linear-bearing)